Deva-dharshini-447/STATA-EXCEL-Pay-Equity-Analysis/README.md

 # Econometric Analysis of Pay Equity in India (PLFS 2017-2024)

 This repository contains the econometric analysis of the Gender Wage Gap in the Indian Labour Market.
-The project involved stewarding 6 years of complex, unit-level national data from the Periodic Labour Force Survey (PLFS) to identify and decompose the drivers of pay inequity/ gender wage gap.
+The project utilised 6 years of complex, unit-level national data from the Periodic Labour Force Survey (PLFS) to identify and decompose the drivers of pay inequity/ gender wage gap.

 Tools: STATA, Microsoft Excel